TeddiO/TCA1GmodUpdater/README.md

 > How can I tell once it's finished?

-Unless your servers are from ~2007 and have received 0 updates, once theoutput comes to a complete standstill, you should find all the servers for that user have been updated.
+Unless your servers are from ~2007 and have received 0 updates, once the output comes to a complete standstill, you should find all the servers for that user have been updated.
+If you hit enter and you get the typical cmd prompt, that pretty much guarantees it.

 > Is there any way to automate it across all users?